KwatME/kwat/posts/Medicine/Psychiatric/Eating Disorders/index.md

 ## Pediatric eating disorders are more common than type 2 diabetes.

 They are underdiagnosed by primary care physicians.
-And early intervention has better prognosis.
+Early intervention has better prognosis.

+Pica is an eatind disorder of eating non-food.

+Rumination disorder is disliking food in mouth or swallowing.

+Avoidant/restrictive food intake disorder is picky eating.
+It is not about weight gain or body image.

-Anorexia nervosa is an eating disorder.
+Anorexia nervosa is the eating disorder of weight loss.
-People with anorexia nervosa tend to eat less and exercise more.
+People with anorexia nervosa have body image concerns.
+They eat less and exercise more.
+Their growth curve drops.
+Onset is teenage.
 The life time prevalence is 2%.
-Onset is teenage.
 The mortality rate is 6%, the highest in any psychiatric illness.
+There are restricting type and bullimia type.

-Bullimia nervosa is another eating disorder.
+Bullimia nervosa is the eating disorder of normal weight.
-People with bullimia nervosa tend to binge eat and throw up (or purge in some other way).
+People with bullimia nervosa have body image concerns.
+They binge eat and purge (throw up).
+Onset is later teen.
 The life time prevalence is 3%.
-Onset is later teen.

-Binge eating disorder is also a specific eating disorder.
+Binge eating disorder is also an eating disorder of normal or elevated weight.
+Binge eating disorder is associated with low socioeconomic status.
+They lose control and binge eat.
+They often have body image concerns.
-People with binge eating disorder binge eat, but unlike bullima nervosa, do not compensate after the eating.
+Unlike bullima nervosa, however, they do not compensate after eating.

+Other eating disorders are:

+- Atypical anorexia nervosa (less weight loss)
+- Bulimia nervosa of low frequency or duration
+- Binge eating disorder of low frequency or duration
+- Purging disorder (no binge-eating)
+- Night eating syndrome

 Eating disorders that do not meet the criteria for a specific one are all classified as "eating disorders not otherwise specified".

 All eating disorders have higher prevalence in females.

+Blacks with eating disorder is under diagnosed and under served.

 ## Many things can cause eating disorders.